 - Iontophoresis, a method of delivering medicine through the skin through via small electrical currents.

 The passive techniques are more appropriate for serious injuries or conditions, while the active techniques will benefit any mobile person without major limitations to movement.
 If muscles and joint soreness is an issue, you can also use a pain relief cream with menthol and camphor in it to ease the pain before, during, or after your routine, like CBDMEDIC’s Back & Neck Pain Relief Ointment.
+Many consider this to be our best back pain cream.

 Consider acupuncture treatment to relieve back pain without pressure